suzannecodeinst/PP1_Hi-Hens/README.md

 Referred to this [article](https://dequeuniversity.com/rules/axe/4.9/list) to check the correct semantic markup for lists after the Lighthouse check flagged it up.

 Check breakpoint sizes with [FreeCodeCamp](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/) to add more media queries for larger screens.

+Referred to code on [SheCodes](https://www.shecodes.io/athena/3020-how-to-use-hover-to-expand-a-button-in-css) to help style the submit form button so it reacts to a hover on larger screens.

 ### Media